duramaanu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that takes a list of words as input and prints only words that appear once Script that display lines contyaining the pattern "root" from the file /etc/passwd Script that display the number of lines that contain the pattern "bin" in file /etc/passwd
+Script that takes a list of words as input and prints only words that appear once Script that display lines contyaining the pattern "root" from the file /etc/passwd Script that display the number of lines that contain the pattern "bin" in file /etc/passwd Script that display lines containing the pattern "root" & 3 lines after them in /etc/passwd